Saturday, June 18, 2005

 Unfortunately, the spell is broken rather roughly with issue #29.
 Don Kraar takes over as writer and immediately abandons the course which had been charted by Zelenetz and Marc Silvestri.
 The shift is jarring and Kraar's seeming effort to destroy, by the quickest, crudest means possible, much of what his predecessors had built is very off-putting.

-In issue #20, Conan's son Conn was apparently killed in an ambush by unknown sorcery-aided assailants.
+Back in issue #20, Conan's son Conn was apparently killed in an ambush by unknown sorcery-aided assailants.
 Unknown to his family, Conn survived and, in a series of back-up stories, experienced several solo adventures, ending in his decision not to return to Acquilonia.
 He spits out his silver spoon in grand fashion and determines to make his own way in the world.
 It was a great set-up for what should have one day been a Conn solo series and Owsley makes plain in one letters page that the character's absence from "King Conan" is meant to be for the foreseeable future.

 Kraar returns Conn in his very first issue.